 The transfer rate to hospital for first time mothers is approximately 30%.

-For women having their first baby, there is a slightly increased risk of a poorer outcome for the baby compared to women who give birth in a midwife-led unit or obstetric unit.
+For people having their first baby, there is a slightly increased risk of a poorer outcome for the baby compared to people who give birth in a midwife-led unit or obstetric unit.

-There is no increased risk for women having their second or subsequent baby who choose to deliver at home.
+There is no increased risk for people having their second or subsequent baby who choose to deliver at home.

 There is a focus on keeping labour and birth normal.
 In the privacy of your home you will be encouraged to remain active and to adopt upright positions in labour, as we know this will increase the chances of having a normal birth in a shorter time.